The Irish in New Orleans, LA

 Erin Rose

-811 Conti St
+811 Conti St, New Orleans

 Founded by Jim Monaghan in the early 80's, and shortly after his death in 2001, the "Irish Beauty" became known simply as Erin Rose.
 It's a staple of the French Quarter, just a few steps from Bourbon St. Erin Rose is a historic, divey Irish pub in the French Quarter, known for its strong, reasonably priced drinks, especially the famous Frozen Irish Coffee and Bloody Marys, and for housing the Killer Po'Boys sandwich shop in the back.
 It's a popular spot for both locals and tourists seeking a more authentic, less chaotic alternative to nearby Bourbon Street, offering a "local chaos, local love" atmosphere with a mix of regulars and visitors.